lebalz/docusaurus-live-brython/README.md

 - `title=Some-Text` The title shown in the codeblock header.
 The title must be unique per page.
 Single hyphens/underscores (`-` and `_`) are replaced by a space, double hyphens/underscores are replaced with a single hyphen/undescore: `title=Foo-Bar--Bazz` => `Foo Bar-Bazz`; `title=Foo_Bar__Bazz` => `Foo Bar_Bazz`
 - `persistent` when added, the reset button will not be shown.
+- `slim` displays only the play button, without a header and without the option to persist changes.

 # Storage